rancher/terraform-null-rke2-install/README.md

 This is the version of rke2 to install, even when supplying the files it is necessary to specify the exact version of rke2 you are installing.

-- If the release version changes, this module will attempt to run the installation again. (this may not work)
+- If the release version changes, this module will attempt to run the installation again.

 ## RKE2 Config